Unsupervised Learning

 df = pd.read_parquet("data_cleaned/yellow_tripdata_cleaned.parquet")

-print("Shape:", df.shape)Feature Selection and Scaling
+print("Shape:", df.shape)Feature Selection and Normalization

 from sklearn.cluster import MiniBatchKMeans